Our Inward Authority

 Romans 8:5-6 For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit, the things of the Spirit.
 For the mind of the flesh is death, but the mind of the Spirit is life and peace; WEB

 How do we do it?

-2 Corinthians 10:5 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
+2 Corinthians 10:5 throwing down imaginations and every high thing that is exalted against the knowledge of God, and bringing every thought into captivity to the obedience of Christ; WEB

 Our thoughts and reasoning based upon our past experience creates our belief.
 Our belief tells us how to live and guides our choices.
 Our belief can be influenced by us choosing and having different experiences, which we must do in order to grow.
 In these different experiences we can gain new knowledge and understanding through examination, reflection, discussion, and meditation.
 We can change our attitude about life and God if we are open to learning God's Grace and accommodating grace knowledge into our beliefs.
 We first need to convince ourselves to be open and willing to obedience of God's Grace/Character.
 We ought to willfully give ourselves into learning who God is and practicing what is written in the biblical passages provided.
 We live out principles important to God, but first we must choose to think about them as God intended.
 We keep God's principles in our minds always.
 No one can tell us how except for God's Spirit within us.